CSUA/CSUA-Constitution/Constitution.markdown

 * Designate titles and/or form committees as necessary to discharge or delegate duties or responsibilities;
 * Have any other duties and/or responsibilities set forth in this Constitution.

-#### Outreach
+#### Events
-The Outreach Officer shall:
+The Events Officer shall:

-* Maintain or delegate the maintenance of the CSUA’s website;
+* Plan and prepare all logistics for each event;
-* Maintain the content of the CSUA’s website;
+* Be present for and run event logistics for the full length of the event;
-* Publicize CSUA services to the general student body;
-* Publicize CSUA events to club membership and the general student body, as appropriate
+* Publicize CSUA events to club membership and the general student body, as appropriate;
-* Promote interaction between current students and alumni;
-* Promote recruitment of new members;
-* Design and distribute all publication materials for the CSUA;
+* Design and distribute all publication materials for CSUA events;
-* Delegate duties and responsibility, subject to the Outreach Officer's discretion, to responsible individuals;
-* Designate titles and/or form committees as necessary to discharge or delegate duties or responsibilities;
-* Have any other duties and/or responsibilities set forth in this Constitution.

-#### External Events
-The External Events Officer shall:

-* Plan and prepare all logistics for each external event;
-* Be present for and run external event logistics
-* Delegate duties and responsibility, subject to the External Events Officer's discretion, to responsible individuals;
-* Designate titles and/or form committees as necessary to discharge or delegate duties or responsibilities;
-* Have any other duties and/or responsibilities set forth in this Constitution.

-An external event is defined as an event sponsored by a company.

-#### Internal Events
-The Internal Events Officer shall:

-* Plan and prepare all logistics for each internal event;
-* Be present for and run internal event logistics
 * Delegate duties and responsibility, subject to the Internal Events Officer's discretion, to responsible individuals;
 * Designate titles and/or form committees as necessary to discharge or delegate duties or responsibilities;
 * Have any other duties and/or responsibilities set forth in this Constitution.

-An internal event is defined as an event that does not have a company sponsor.
-This includes inter-club events, intra-club events, alumni events, and recruitment events.

 ## Article V. Committees
 ### The Politburo